Skip to content

 Counselling Relationship

-I aim to provide an emotionally warm and safe space that lays the groundwork for self-understanding, unlearning and personal growth to emerge from within a collaborative partnership.
+I aim to provide an emotionally warm and safe space that lays the groundwork for self-understanding, healing, unlearning and personal growth to emerge from within a collaborative partnership.